wassong-iphc/GRIDA/README.md

 The accepted values for `commands.type` are `lcg` and `dirac`.
 If the value is `dirac`, then the entry `dirac.bashrc` must be set to the path of the `bashrc` of the dirac installation.
+The dirac installation must include `COMDIRAC`, as its commands are used in this case.

 ## Client